Apicurio/srs-fleet-manager/README.md

 Notes:

-- JDK 11 is required because of the following issue: https://github.com/quarkusio/quarkus/issues/13871 .
-The problem appears when you run the application using an older JDK version that the one used to compile it.
-Specifically, the Docker image uses JDK 11.
-You can skip the enforcer rule using `-Denforcer.skip`.
 - As a result of issues with multi-module projects, you need to use the `install` Maven target when running `quarkus:dev`.
 - The `-Ddev` property enables `dev` Quarkus profile (even for docker images), and uses